 Rau: He broke my teeth.
 The match the next year, he broke my teeth, he punched me in the face (laughs).
 And I beat him and almost made the finals of that tournament.
 But I know he’s a headcase and I’ve talked to Swiss guys about this.

 But I felt like I needed to win and then I was thrown off by how ahead I was in the match to the point where I got too jazzed up.
 It was my first World Championships and I went from living on a couch and barely eating to being on a World Team with some of my idols.
 So my approach was, I’ve got to go out there and win this match.

 Bisek: Yeah.
 I got to go the first day and you might have seen what I did and been saying, I’m hungry for myself, this is going to happen!
 Let’s get after it!
 Which is a great mentality, but you need to stay in that kind of spot engaged, stay prepared.
 It’s the World Championships, you know?
 Anything can happen.

-It’s not “no regrets”; it’s “there are many regrets”
+It’s not “no regrets”.
+It is “there are many regrets.”

-So there is a choice.
+Alas, there is a choice.
 Athletes can either move on while suppressing the pain as best they can, or they can find a way to harness the feeling of loss and turn it into another source of motivation.
-It’s okay to question things and fantasize how various circumstances might have unfolded with a different outcome.
-What isn’t okay is letting either course of action interrupt your passion for the struggle.
+It is okay to inwardly ask hard questions and fantasize how various circumstances might have unfolded with a different outcome.
+What isn’t okay is letting either course of action interrupt one’s passion for the struggle.

 Bisek: Yeah, and that’s from a coaching aspect, not even an athlete’s aspect.